 “The microG slips apart way too easily when in your pocket and after a few sessions the oil re-claim smell and taste is disgusting…”

-We also noticed that the pen tends to come apart somewhat while traveling with it in our pockets.
+I also noticed that the pen tends to come apart somewhat while traveling with it in my pocket.
 The pieces of the pen become loose (especially in the heat) which requires you to force all the pieces back together before vaporizing.
 One time I thought the battery was dead after pulling the pen from my pocket, however it was merely a matter of the battery not being fully engaged; another easy fix.

 Not to mention Grenco Science seems to have pretty lousy customer service.
 You can call them all you want (they are very nice on the phone), but the chances of the new replacement products actually reaching your house after they agree to send them is about 25%.
-We had to call roughly 12 times since we first bought the G-Pen back in December.
-Since then, all of our g-pen cartridges or batteries have either broken or died.
-We have gotten replacements sent to us from Grenco Science, but the fact that they break so easily makes this product a very risky investment for patients looking for reliability.
+I had to call roughly 12 times since I first bought the G-Pen back in December.
+Since then, all of my g-pen cartridges or batteries have either broken or died.
+I have asked Grenco Science to send me replacements (because I am done using the pen), but the fact that they break so easily makes this product a very risky investment for patients looking for reliability.

-In addition, if you use the pen heavily like us, you can expect a shorter battery life.
-If we sit down to do work at 9AM, the pen is typically dead before 5PM.
+In addition, if you plan on using the pen heavily, you can expect a shorter battery life.
+If I sit down to do work at 9AM, the pen is typically dead before 5PM.
 However, this is not a problem if your two batteries are kept on alternating charge schedules.

-If you are interested in purchasing a microG portable vaporizer, Grenco Science has them for sale on their website for just $99.95.
-Remember, each package contains 2 microG Rechargeable Batteries, 2 microG Tanks, 2 micro G Mouthpieces, 5 microG Mouth Sleeves, two Glass G Containers for essential oils, 1 micro packing too, and a wall charging unit with USB chord.
+If you are still interested in purchasing a microG portable vaporizer after I shared my negative experience, Grenco Science has them for sale on their website for just $99.95.
+Remember, each package contains 2 microG rechargeable batteries, 2 microG tanks, 2 micro G mouthpieces, 5 microG mouth sleeves, two glass G containers for essential oils, 1 micro packing too, and a wall charging unit with USB cord.

 What do you think about the microG portable vaporizer by Grenco Science?